-Montana: Missoula, Open Aid Alliance: Continued support in streamlining the recertification process will benefit both the individuals receiving HOPWA subsidy assistance and allow us as providers to increase our capacity for direct client care.
-The agency is in the process of streamlining their recertification process by going paperless, and although a huge undertaking, it has already proven to provide a more productive working environment.

-Continuing technical assistance around navigating Covid-19 challenges and associated funding is very helpful.
+Montana: Missoula, Open Aid Alliance: Continuing technical assistance around navigating Covid-19 challenges and associated funding is very helpful.

-Data collection program - a program that could track APR data points.
-Having an efficient program for recording data and pulling reports would save time and increase accuracy.

 Affordable, comprehensive Case Management program with a housing focus.
 This would allow the agency to increase quality of care and coordination of services between housing providers and in-office housing coordinators.
 A program with a housing focus would greatly benefit the HOPWA program.
 Training around landlord engagement and mediation.
 Guiding positive interactions with landlords and clients may increase housing outcomes and decrease conflict/evictions, saving money and bettering client's rental history.
 Landlords often have high barrier rental expectations; having the skills to navigate these concerns, while also applying fair housing guidelines may help mitigate risks for landlords and clients.
 Legal assistance for complicated housing situations (fair housing rights, criminal history, credit history, evictions).
 Laws applied between landlords and tenants are challenging to navigate and often air on the side of the landlord.
 Having legal assistance or a legal TA would greatly benefit our program and would better protect our program participants.

-Request for a template for a Supportive Services and Referral Tracking Sheet/List.
-A pathway to dispute the new FMR rates as they do not correlate with the reality we are seeing and working through.